Geometry of Weighted Homogeneous Spaces: Weighted Homogeneous Spaces

-that is a continuous locally finite quotient map with a finite number of cyclic singularities. \end{corollary} \begin{proof} The map $\pi_H$ is nothing but the right edge of the triangle in \eqref{eq:diagram_first} or \eqref{eq:diegramcone} and was explained along with the definition of WHS locally.
-Its global definition was given in the proof of Theorem \ref{th:theorem32}. \end{proof} \begin{remark} The above map has critical values and hence singularities.
-The singularities are quotient singularities.
-They are also called orbifold singularities.
-One can compare the commutative diagram \eqref{eq:diegramcone} with its well-known analogue
+that is a continuous locally finite quotient map with a finite number of cyclic singularities. \end{corollary} \begin{proof} The map $\pi_H$ is nothing but the right edge of the triangle in \eqref{eq:diagram_first} or \eqref{eq:diegramcone} and was explained along with the definition \ref{def: WHS} locally.
+Its global definition was given in the proof of Theorem \ref{th:theorem32}. \end{proof} \begin{remark} One can compare the commutative diagram \eqref{eq:diegramcone} with its well-known analogue on projective spaces:

+where the right-hand edge is the $\mathbb{C}^*$-fibration of the affine cone, and the horizontal map is the weighted action on the coordinate variables.
+Again, the right-hand edge is the map whose existence has to be deduced. \end{remark}